Sharpen your grilling skills! These 10 simple tips for grilling burgers and steaks will help you cook juicier, tastier meat.

 Overworking ground meat will toughen it up.
 To form burgers, roll the beef into a meatball, then gently press into a patty.
 Using your thumb, create a slight indentation in the center so your burgers don’t puff up in the middle.

-5. Only flip steaks and burgers once.
+5. Flip steaks and burgers ONCE.

 6. Salt meat AFTER cooking.